sigoden/aichat/.github/ISSUE_TEMPLATE/feature_request.md

 Your issue may already be reported!
 Please search on the [issue tracker](https://github.com/sigoden/aichat/issues) before creating one.

+If you are requesting support for the new model, goto [model-request](https://github.com/sigoden/aichat/issues/new?assignees=&labels=enhancement&projects=&template=model_request.md&title=).

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]